youyinnn/ai_face_mask_detector/README.md

 To load a model and run it (by default on the test set) use Training.load_and_run(model_type, saved_file_path) Modeil_type as above and saved_file_path should be where the model file was previously saved.

-To load a model and run it on 1 image use Application.application_mode(model_type, saved_file_path,image_path) This will load an image at image_path and run it through the saved model of type model_type found at saved_file_path

 Dataset:
 (Datasource)